 1. Important nutrients found in bone broth

-Bone broth or bone broth is how our ancestors took advantage of every part of the animal such as bones and marrow, skin, feet, tendons, ligaments that we cannot eat directly by boiling and simmering to get the water.
-This boiling process causes the bones and ligaments to release compounds such as collagen, proline, glycine and glutamine, nutrients that are beneficial to health.
+Bone broth, or bone stock, is a traditional way our ancestors used to utilize various parts of animals—bones, marrow, skin, feet, tendons, and ligaments—that we couldn't eat directly.
+These parts were boiled and simmered to extract the liquid.
+This boiling process causes the bones and ligaments to release compounds such as collagen, proline, glycine, and glutamine, nutrients beneficial to health.

-Bone broth can be considered as "nature's multivitamin".
-According to Dr. Lien Huong, Vietnam Institute of Applied Medicine, animal bones contain a large amount of minerals as well as 17 different amino acids, collagen and gelatin.
-In bone broth, especially when stewed with animal skin, there will be a lot of keratin, collagen and GAGs (a complex carbohydrate that can participate in many processes of the body).
+Bone broth can be likened to "nature's multivitamin."
+According to Dr. Lien Huong from the Vietnam Institute of Applied Medicine, animal bones contain a large amount of minerals as well as 17 different amino acids, collagen, and gelatin.
+Bone broth, especially when simmered with animal skin, contains more keratin, collagen, and GAGs (complex carbohydrates that can participate in many bodily processes).

 Bone broth contains many nutrients that are beneficial to health.